 The moms are enthusiastic hosts, meeting Jack for the first time.
 I tell them I prayed to Jace, He sent me Jack, who kicks me under the table.
 He says I’m acting like Robby.

-He was right.
-I figured all the pre-teens chasing gay boys at youth group would be enough entertainment for the night.
+He’s right.
+I figure all the pre-teens chasing gay boys at youth group will be enough entertainment for the night.
 Feeding the four of us teenagers is right up the moms’ alley.
 We finish off all of it, even the dump cake.
 Since taking the pledge, Anna stopped trying to slim herself into teen anorexia.
 I enjoy watching the country girl gorge herself.

 At the church, we set up our practice amps and mics.
-We asked the youth leader if he minded if we played hymns for everyone.
+We ask the youth leader if he minds if we play hymns for everyone.
 He is wide-eye with wonder that we’re at his church.
 Of course, any thirty something unmarried male youth leader is up on pre-teen pop music.
-He knew all about us.
+He knows all about us.

 “Nothing occult, I hope,” he worries.

 “I had to beat up that satanic boy for trying to pervert Jack.
 He’s been kicked out of False Gods.”

 “Does your name mean you accept Jesus as the only true God.”

 “It’s more about people putting themselves up on the altar.”

 “That’s very interesting.”